Used car leasingBack to 'Expert guides'

 However, does this make used car leasing a good deal?
 Certainly, used car leasing can offer lower payments than financing a used car with a loan or leasing a new car.

-Despite this, leasing a new car often works out as a more cost-effective proposition.
+Despite this, leasing a new car might still be a more cost-effective proposition.
 This is because leasing companies negotiate the price of new vehicles they buy from motor manufacturers and can generally secure much more cost-effective terms which they can pass onto consumers.
 Promotional incentives, discounts and rebates can make a new car lease a better deal and cheaper than a second hand car lease.

 Our suggestion is that you visit the car leasing section at Leasing.com to discover the leasing options available on the new vehicle of your choice.
 Then compare quotes on both used and new cars to find the right deal for you.